 “You fire up the engine, snick it into first, move off and … whoa!
 The noise beggars belief.
 This is not a car that shouts or barks or growls.
 It howls.
 Up there, on the moors, it sounded otherworldly.
 Like a werewolf that had put its foot in a gin trap.
 I have to say I loved it.
 It’s an intelligent car, built by intelligent people.
 In some ways it’s raw and visceral; in others it’s a lesson in common sense.
 Engine at the front, two seats in the middle and a boot you can use.
 And yet, despite this, there’s a sense that you’re in a real, full-on racer.”

 “Clarkson’s verdict ★★★★☆.
 It lost a star because of the ($375,000) price but I couldn’t fault it in any other way.”

 Not too much to argue with here, as the LFA has been universally praised.
-The question is – would you pick an Lexus LFA over a Ferrari F12 which is available at around the same price.
+The question is – would you pick a Lexus LFA over a Ferrari F12 which is available at around the same price.
 The Jeremy Clarkson favorite car list ends with the Lexus, but his least favorites include some interesting surprises.
 Read on!